kent-map/chirpy/_posts/2025-06-05-21c-whiteways-hirst.md

 ---
 title: "Whiteways"
-description: "Whiteways near Northbourne and Updown emerges as a chalk-bright track linking Saxon graves to working fields, where each season reshapes light, color, and sound.
-Bees over knapweed, storm-rusted woods, and geese heading for Hacklinge Marsh trace a lived ecology that folds deep time into ordinary rural motion."
+description: "A sensory walk through the seasons takes in the natural and built environment.
+The poem follows the road from Saxon graves to Judd’s Cottages, directing the reader’s gaze to honeybees and larks, woods and oaks."
 author: Diana Hirst
 date: 2025-06-05
 categories: [ 21c ]